tearoom1/kirby-content-watch/README.md

 2. No content snapshots are stored, reducing disk usage
 3. The restore buttons will not be displayed in the interface

 > NOTE: The restore functionality only works for page content.
-It does not track changes of media/binary files.
+> It does not track changes of media/binary files.
+> And when restoring a page, it does not restore its files.

 ## Requirements

-- Kirby 4.x or 5.x
+- Kirby 4.x or 5.x (not tested yet)
 - PHP 8.0+

+## Todo

+- Add support for restoring media/binary files ?
+- Cleanup code.
+The code is still a bit messy.
+If someone wants to clean up? :)

 ## License